thorkseng/pi4valheim/README.md

 sudo apt update & sudo apt upgrade & sudo apt dist-upgrade
 ```

-- Install [Podman](https://podman.io/getting-started/installation) v3.3.1 (The version that is in the Debian repository is old (3.0.1) and it does not work correctly in my case).
 - Install [Docker](https://docs.docker.com/engine/install/debian/) (Tested on version 20.10.9)

 ## Create the image (it will take around 1-2 hours)
 ### If you have a Raspberry Pi4

-If you use podman:

-    podman build -f valheim.Dockerfile
-    podman image tag c44a18e4e67d valheim-base:v1

-If you use docker:

     docker build --no-cache --tag valheim-base -f Valheim.dockerfile .

 ## if you have a ODROID N2/N2+

-If you use podman:

-    podman build -f valheim.dodroidn2.Dockerfile
-    podman image tag c44a18e4e67d valheim-base:v1

-If you use docker:

     docker build --no-cache --tag valheim-base -f valheim.dodroidn2.Dockerfile .